Nikon D850 vs Sony A7S II

-The Nikon D850 and the Sony Alpha 7S II are two professional cameras that were announced, respectively, in July 2017 and September 2015.
+The Nikon D850 and the Sony Alpha 7S II are two professional cameras that were officially introduced, respectively, in July 2017 and September 2015.
 The D850 is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 45.4 megapixel, whereas the Sony provides 12 MP.
+The Nikon has a resolution of 45.4 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is considerably smaller (33 percent) than the Nikon D850.
 Moreover, the A7S II is substantially lighter (38 percent) than the D850.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D850) and the Sony FE Lens Catalog (A7S II).
 Mirrorless cameras, such as the A7S II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.